The Earl of Essex were a desperate man.

 So back to Essex House again, where the Earl of Essex agreed we should seize White-Hall.

-When I came out of Essex House, Scabface was joyed to hear this newes.
+When I came out of Essex House, Scabface was joyed to hear my newes.

 He sayt he had never trod so far as White-Hall – it lay not in his manor – but he would set forth straightway.
 He hoped to see much fighting, and do some hisself if he came upon a White-Hall cat or dog.

 I told him there was preparations to be made.
-Nowt would happen that night, or in the coming days.
+Nowt would happen that night, nor in the coming days.

 “The best you can do,” sayt I, “would be some hurt to Sir Water Rawlie [Walter Ralegh].
 He’s captain of the palace guard and a great enemie to Essex.
 If he’s at White-Hall that day, there will be blood.”

-Then I wished I’d kept that last thought to myself, because blood was what Scabface wished to see.
+Then I wished I’d kept that to myself, because blood was what Scabface wished to see.

 As we lingered on the river wall, we saw a boat come to the stairs.
 A couple of men stepped out and were admitted to the garden.